Key takeaways:

 - FQDNs help clearly identify resources on the internet without confusion.

-A key part of leveraging the internet for brand marketing is domain names, which serve as an address for websites online.
-Fully qualified domain names (FQDN) stand out as a cornerstone of internet navigation and website identity.
+A key part of leveraging the internet for brand marketing is domain names, which serve as the online address for websites.
+Fully qualified domain names (FQDNs) stand out as a cornerstone of internet navigation and website identity.

 A fully qualified domain name (FQDN), also known as an absolute domain name, is the complete and specific address of a server or host on the internet.
+The word qualified means that the domain name is fully specified—it can be uniquely identified without needing more information.
 Think of it as the full mailing address of an online location.
 Just as your home address includes your house number, street, city, and zip code, an FQDN encompasses every part of the domain, ensuring an exact and unique destination.

 For instance, in the FQDN “mail.example.com,” “mail” is a subdomain of “example.com,” forming a complete path to the specific mail server under the “example.com” domain.